How to Clean Your Hairpiece

 Step 3: Cleaning the hair system

-Remove the hair system form the solution and lay it in a sink face up (the hair will be on the bottom).
+- Remove the hair system from the solution and lay it in a sink face up (the hair will be on the bottom).

 Step 4: Rinsing the hair system